jiho/atlasr/documentation/HOWTO create a BRT model.md

 Check the taxa you want to study.
 BRTs will be run independently and successively for all of them.
 Results will also be save independently for each taxon.

 Select the environmental variables you want to include in the model.
 This list works as a file browser: press CTRL (COMMAND on Mac OS X) to select several variables, press SHIFT to select a range.
 Ticking the checkbox below the list does not visually change the selection (this is an unsolvable bug) but it actually does select all variables.
-This can be useful as a first step but beware that several variables are repeated (in raw and interpolated forms) in the default environmental list.
+This can be useful as a first step but beware that several variables are repeated (in raw and interpolated forms) in the default environmental list and using variables so correlated makes the interpretation of effects more difficult.

 The options (lists and checkboxes) map to the following arguments of the command line functions, which are explained in the next paragraph :